huseyin-duman/word_memorizing/readme.md

 .\env\Scripts\activate
 pip install -r requirements.txt
 ```
-If you do not want to use guest account with already words in dictionary clear databese by deleting db.sqlite from your folder.
+If you do not want to use guest account with already words in dictionary, clear databese by deleting db.sqlite from your folder.

 To start word memorizing app.